 Supporting orientation is needed at the beginning and end of encounters or in confusing situations (e.g. after receiving rejection from a journal).
 This orientation helps the supervisee to endure what has to be endured, and prevents from acting hastily, reactively or defensively.

 Inquiring orientation is about stopping to investigate the experience, situation, problem or challenge before solving it.
 The aim is to get a more comprehensive, analytical and wider understanding on the situation and circumstances around it.
 Inquiring orientation prevents from getting stuck in and wasting time on irrelevant problems.
 Questions are the main tool in this orientation: the supervisees are invited to describe their thinking and meanings.

-The inquiring orientation increases understanding both “inwards” and “outwards”.
-The supervisees learns to understand their own internal working process, learns from their mistakes and successes, and also understand more deeply the external criteria (e.g. why the text is (not) working).
+Inquiring orientation increases understanding both “inwards” and “outwards”.
+The supervisees learn to understand their own internal working process, learns from their mistakes and successes, and also understand more deeply the external criteria (e.g. why the text is (not) working).
 As a consequence, their skills of critical reflective thinking and meta-learning, which are indispensable for expert work and problem-solving, are developed.